selfhostmail/selfhostmail/README.md

 # BUG REPORTS

 I didn't write any of the upstream packages here but am happy to use them and am happy to help you chase bugs in this script and puppet modules.
 I've forked (with PRs pending) a couple of puppet modules to make this work as I needed and will take bug reports for them here.

-# THANKS

-Thanks to the https://github.com/firezone/firezone project as I was able to replace my hacky scripted stuff with their slick UI.